 - Change of clothes (in case your suitcase gets delayed)

 - Passport (make sure it has at least 6 months’ validity or you will be denied entry)

-- Transit Control Card (you'll pick this up in the airport in Quito or Guayaquil).
+- Transit Control Card (you’ll pick this up at the airport in Quito or Guayaquil).